 A professional coupon clipper could beat my savings, but like I said, I'm going with what would work for me.
 This method only requires me to search for a coupon code and login to eBates before making a purchase, two steps that take less than 5 minutes to complete.
 The rest is handled automatically.

 Of course price isn't the only aspect to consider, but I suspect I could make myself crazy if I throw in too many variables, such as:

 - What about the money I might save in gas, assuming I left the house only to buy drugstore products?

 - Is online really more convenient?
 Sure, it comes to your front door, but sometimes the wait time isn't convenient if you need something right away.

 - What about environmental effects of shipping?
-And is it more important to buy local or to drive less?
-(As I said, I have to go to two or three stores to find everything I need, and I live 35 minutes from the nearest Whole Foods.)
+And is it more important to buy local or to now the same company.)

 Because it's so difficult to quantify and compare the effects of my single purchase, I simply stuck to price for the purposes of this comparison, which showed that for these 18 products, buying online yielded the greatest savings, both immediately and after rebates.

 Typically I only comparison shop when making a big-ticket purchase, such as a camera or a laptop, or when choosing an insurance policy or considering a different credit card.
 But saving $30 on one drugstore purchase is significant, especially because I'll be making a similar purchase in a couple of months or so.
 I think I'll be a regular Drugstore.com customer again, and I'm wondering, do any of you make drugstore purchases online, and do you save more money that way, or is it a matter of convenience?
 Besides drugstore items, are there products you've discovered are cheaper depending on whether you buy them online or in-store?